3mcd/web-udp/README.md

 # web-udp

 web-udp is a library used to establish unreliable data channels in Node/browser environments.
-The key goal of this project to provide a small, stable API that anyone can use to work with real-time data on the web.
+The key goal of this project to provide a small, stable API that anyone can use to work with real-time data on the Web.

 The library is currently implemented as an abstraction on top of unordered and unreliable RTCDataChannels.
 Since WebRTC is a dependency, a WebSocket based signaling server is included with the package to facilitate connections between clients.
 Client/server connections are available with the help of the [wrtc](https://www.npmjs.com/package/wrtc) package.